Skip to main content

 • Create a video featuring you and/or your students that will impress the panel of judges and earn high marks in the criteria listed above.

-Three teachers, one each in Washington, D.C., Baltimore, Md., and Richmond, Va., can look forward to helping their students better develop their STEAM (science, technologist, engineering, arts and mathematics) skills thanks to the Central Intelligence Agency.
+Three teachers, one each in Chicago, Il, Kansas City, Mo/Ks and Omaha, Ne, can look forward to helping their students better develop their STEAM (science, technologist, engineering, arts and mathematics) skills thanks to the Central Intelligence Agency.
 Each teacher was the winner in their city of the CIA Mission Possible Makerspace Nation competition and a $30,000 grand prize with which they can purchase makerspace items for their classrooms.